-5. Watch for contrasts and comparisons.
+5) Watch for contrasts and comparisons.

 Contrasts and comparisons use highly descriptive language to make it easier to remember what you've learned.
 For example, Jesus compares the time of His second coming to the "days of Noah" (Matthew 24:37).
-A great example of contrast can be found in Matthew 24:36.
+A great example of a contrast can be found in Matthew 24:36.

-6. Note expressions of time and places that are mentioned.
+6) Note expressions of time and places that are mentioned.

-Places that are mentioned usually give you a good idea where a certain event is taking place, but also more often than not, who that particular text is written to.
 Expressions of time let you know when certain events are to take place and in what sequence.
-It is therefore very important to mark both places and expressions of time in order to attain a proper interpretation of the text.
+Places mentioned usually give you a good idea about where a certain event is taking place and often who that particular text is written to.
+Therefore, it is very important to mark both places and expressions of time in order to attain to a proper interpretation of the text.

-7. Identify chapter themes.
+7) Identify chapter themes.